 ✅ With DMARC

 Now imagine Acme Corp has set up DMARC.
-They've published a DNS record that says: "Only these specific servers are authorised to send email from acme.com.
-If anything else shows up claiming to be us — reject it."
+They’ve published a simple setting in their domain’s public directory (called a DNS record) that says: “Only these specific servers are authorised to send email from acme.com.
+If anything else shows up claiming to be us — reject it.”

 The scammer sends the same fake email.
-But this time, when Gmail receives it, it checks acme.com's DMARC record.
-Gmail sees that the email didn't come from an authorised server, and the cryptographic signatures don't match.
-The email fails both SPF and DKIM alignment.
+But this time, when Gmail receives it, it checks acme.com’s DMARC settings.
+Gmail sees that the email didn’t come from a server that Acme authorised, and the security signatures don’t match.

 Acme’s DMARC policy says p=reject, so Gmail blocks the email entirely.
 It never reaches Bob’s inbox.